Congratulations, Solutions Credit Counselling Service Inc.! You have reached 11 years as an Accredited Business…

 Simple Money Advice

 Do you remember the last piece of really good money advice that you got?
 Who did you get it from?
 Was it your parents, your co-worker, your neighbour?
 Was it from a magazine at the dentist’s office or an inspirational Pinterest board?
-Where ever you heard it, chances are you remember it because it resonated deeply with you.
+Wherever you heard it, chances are you remember it because it resonated deeply with you.

 Below are some of the most common but smartest ‘money clichés’ that you’ve probably heard – and maybe some that you haven’t!

-• The quickest way to double your money is to fold it in half.
+- The quickest way to double your money is to fold it in half.

-• Pay yourself first.
+- Pay yourself first.

-• Never loan money that you expect to get back.
+- Never loan money that you expect to get back.

-• Pay for everything in cash.
+- Pay for everything in cash.

-• “The price of anything is the amount of life you exchange for it.”
+- “The price of anything is the amount of life you exchange for it.”
 Henry David Thoreau

-Every time that you buy something, you are exchanging a piece of your life for material goods.
+Every time you buy something, you are exchanging a piece of your life for material goods.
 ‘Your life,’ in essence, is truly your time, as it is the only finite resource that you have as a human being (besides the natural resources of our planet).
-So, when you purchase that new nail polish, book, or kitchen gadget, you are really saying “I am willing to give up my time for this item.”
-Obviously, we all have to give up our time for possessions – we have to have a home to live in and clothing to wear and food to eat.
+So, when you purchase that new nail polish, book, or kitchen gadget, you are really saying, “I am willing to give up my time for this item.”
+Obviously, we all have to give up our time for possessions – we have to have a home to live in, clothing to wear and food to eat.
 However, it seems that many people have forgotten a basic principle – the more time that you spend working to buy things that you don’t need, the less time you have with family and friends.
-Your time can be spent enriching your life through relationships, hobbies, interests, volunteerism, traveling – whatever makes you content.
+Your time can be spent enriching your life through relationships, hobbies, interests, volunteerism, travelling – whatever makes you content.
 Use your time and your money wisely.

 Money advice is everywhere these days, but sometimes it is the basic advice that truly resonates and sticks in our minds.
 Write your favourite pieces of advice down in your journal, on your blog, or on notes on your fridge.
 Pause and reflect on the true essence of the message that you are reading.